 - You have to migrate the web certificates to make sure that your service provides a secure web channel.

 - Important to realize is that email could potentially be a hurdle.
-Some cloud providers do not allow you to send out email directly.
+Some cloud providers do not allow you to send out an email directly.
 You will have to set up your email service so that it uses one of their “cloud” offerings to deliver email.

 Do not forget to set up a backup strategy – most cloud providers offer an integrated solution but you are not obliged to use that.

-Cloud databases come in many different flavors and offer a variety of options.
+Cloud databases come in many different flavours and offer a variety of options.
 If you are willing to spend the time to transition your application to use a cloud database, you get a lot in return.
 No need to maintain database software, instant redundancy, automatic backups will allow database administrators to focus on what matters rather.
-And from a cost perspective you just pay for what you are using making this an easy and affordable alternative, even if you are not running your application in the cloud.
+And from a cost perspective, you just pay for what you are using making this an easy and affordable alternative, even if you are not running your application in the cloud.

 Most applications can be containerized.
 To eliminate doubt there are a slew of services that will verify if migration is possible and depending on the type of application will even migrate your application into a container for you.
-Containers can easily be shipped and a cloud based system can be configured to automatically deploy and scale up your infrastructure on demand.
+Containers can easily be shipped and a cloud-based system can be configured to automatically deploy and scale up your infrastructure on demand.